codefinity/oeuvre/README.md

 **1. Things are Designed at a Linguistic Level**

+> “The limits of my language mean the limits of my world.” — Ludwig Wittgenstein

+Language plays an important role in how we percieve the world.
+We define systems in terms of languages.

 **2. Every change hits the Domain first and forces the things to change from inside out.
 Evoles rather than adapts**